ChickenSLAYER94/wordpress-aws-dockerswarm/README.md

 # WordPress Application on AWS using Docker Swarm

 This project aims to deploy a WordPress application on AWS using Docker Swarm.
 Docker Swarm is a powerful container orchestration tool that allows for the seamless deployment and management of containerized applications at scale.
-When combined with AWS services, it creates a robust and scalable environment for hosting WordPress applications.
+When combined with AWS services, it creates a robust and scalable environment for hosting WordPress applications.<br>

-## Highlight

 The following information serves as a comprehensive guide to deploying the WordPress application and showcases the key benefits of utilizing Docker Swarm and cloud architecture.
 These benefits include: